Are you feeling lost, wondering how to clean your baby’s umbilical cord? Do you worry about it falling off too soon?

 How to Care for the Umbilical Cord

-You’ll probably hear a lot of opinions from all sides of your family when it comes to umbilical care.
+You’ll probably hear many opinions from all sides of your family regarding umbilical care.
 However, some of that advice may be outdated, much like other topics in baby land.
-Everyone’s got something to say!

 Many moms used to think that applying alcohol would make the cord fall off quicker.
-However, modern research has debunked that theory (source).
+However, modern research has debunked that theory (2).

 Furthermore, swabbing with alcohol can lead to irritation, increasing the time it takes to dry and fall off.

-Now, the consensus is that you should mostly leave it alone.
-To promote healing, there are three main factors to keep in mind:
+The consensus today is that you should mostly leave it alone.
+There are three main factors to keep in mind for promoting healing:

-- Clean with care: Stick with sponge baths using a mild soap and warm water until the cord is gone, then you can submerge your baby.
+- Clean with care: Stick with sponge baths using mild soap and warm water until the cord is gone.
+Then you can submerge your baby.
 It isn’t necessary to deep clean the cord unless your baby’s stool or an infection is present.

 - Give it some air: When putting the diaper on, don’t cover the stump.
 Some newborn diapers come with a notch cut out to accommodate this.
-Make sure clothing isn’t too tight as well; a little “breathing room” is beneficial.
+If not, you can fold the front piece of the diaper down so that it sits below the cord.
+Ensure clothing isn’t too tight; a little breathing room is beneficial.

 When Will It Fall Off?

-Typically, the umbilical cord will fall off in 10 to 14 days, but it can end up sticking around for up to 21 days (source).
+The umbilical cord will typically fall off in 10 to 14 days, but it can end up sticking around for up to 21 days (4).
 However, by about a month in, it should be a distant memory.

 Don’t panic when it finally falls off, even if there is a trace amount of blood.
 A little scab might form at the site, but it should heal after a few days.

-Most of the time, the umbilical cord will be no big deal, just another part of parenting.
+Most of the time, the umbilical cord will be no big deal; it’s just another part of parenting.
 But there are times when it may not be so straightforward.
-Just like any other part of your body, the umbilical cord can get infected (source).
+Just like any other part of your body, the umbilical cord can get infected.